managedkaos/teamcity-docker-compose/README.md

-# AI Agent Comparison: Generate a Docker Compose Environment for Teamcity
+# AI Coding Agent Comparison: Generate a Docker Compose Environment for Teamcity

 Testing out AI agents and how they implement a docker compose project.